pasindupiumal03/BLYV---vercel/README.md

 # BLYV Terminal

-BLYV Terminal is a full-stack web application for exploring Solana tokens, viewing live trades, analyzing charts, and getting AI-powered price predictions.
+BLYV Terminal is a modern web application for exploring Solana tokens, viewing live trades, analyzing charts, and getting AI-powered price predictions.
 The platform provides a terminal-style interface for users to query Solana token information in real time, with live data from BLYV and Solana Tracker APIs.
+All backend logic is now handled within the frontend codebase for a simplified, single-app experience.

 ## Features